-In March 2017, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2017-07, "Compensation - Retirement Benefits (Topic 715)," which provides additional guidance in Accounting Standards Codification ("ASC") 715 for the presentation of net periodic benefit cost in the income statement and on the components eligible for capitalization in assets.
+In March 2017, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2017-07, "Compensation - Retirement Benefits (Topic 715)," which provides additional guidance in Accounting Standards Codification ("ASC") 715 for the presentation of net periodic benefit cost related to pension and post retirement benefits in the income statement and on the components eligible for capitalization in assets.
 This ASU requires the reporting of the service cost component to be in the same line item as other compensation costs arising from services rendered by the pertinent employees.
 Also, the other components of net benefit cost are required to be presented in the income statement separately from the service cost component and outside a subtotal of income from operations.
 This update also allows only the service cost component to be eligible for capitalization when applicable.
 The update is effective for the Company on November 1, 2018 using a retrospective approach for the presentation of the service cost component and the other components of net periodic pension cost and net periodic post-retirement benefit cost in the income statement and prospectively, on and after the effective date, for the capitalization of the service cost component of net periodic pension cost and net periodic post-retirement benefit in assets.
 The Company early adopted ASU 2017-07 on November 1, 2017 using a retrospective approach for each period presented.
-The impact of adoption for the period ended January 31, 2018 was \$1.8 million of net periodic benefit costs, other than the service cost components, being recorded in the line item "Other expense, net" in the condensed consolidated statements of income.
-For the period ended January 31, 2017, \$23.5 million of pension settlement charge previously presented within operating profit has been presented outside of operating profit in the condensed consolidated statement of income due to the retrospective adoption of this ASU.
-The adoption did not have a material impact on the Company's financial position, results o
+The impact of adoption for the three and six months ended April 30, 2018 was \$1.8 million and \$3.6 million, respectively, of net periodic benefit costs, other than the service cost components, being recorded in the line item other expense, net in the condensed consolidated statements of income.
+For the three and six month periods ended April 30, 2017, \$1.1 million and \$24.6 million, respectively, of pension settlement charges previously presented within operating profit has been presented outside of operating profit in the condensed consolidated statement of in

 In August 2017, the FASB issued ASU 2017-12, "Derivatives and Hedging (Topic 815)," which amends the accounting and disclosure requirements in ASC 815, "Derivatives and Hedging."
 The objective of this ASU is to improve transparency and reduce the complexity of hedge accounting.
 This ASU eliminates the separate recognition of periodic hedge ineffectiveness for cash flow and net investment hedges.
 The update is effective for the Company on November 1, 2019 using a modified retrospective approach and early adoption is permitted.
-The Company early adopted ASU 2017-12 on November 1, 2017 using a modified retrospective approach, which resulted in a reclassification of \$0.6 million loss out of "Accumulated other comprehensive income (loss), net of tax" and into "Retained Earnings" related to elimination of the cumulative ineffectiveness of cash flow hedges at the adoption date.
+The Company early adopted ASU 2017-12 on November 1, 2017 using a modified retrospective approach, which resulted in a reclassification of \$0.6 million loss out of accumulated other comprehensive income (loss), net of tax and into retained earnings related to elimination of the cumulative ineffectiveness of cash flow hedges at the adoption date.

 The adoption did not have a material impact on the Company's financial position, results of operations, comprehensive income, cash flows or disclosures other than the impact discussed above.